Barefoot Combat Boots – The 9 Best Zero Drop Lace-Up Boots

 Use code ANYAMUKI for 10% off any Mukishoes purchase (except sale items).

 Mukishoes is one of my all time favorite brands because their shoes are soooo flexible, gorgeous, AND they have extremely high ethical standards.
-The Igneous is a nubuck leather boot lined with felted wool.
+The Igneous is a sleek leather boot lined with a felted wool lining.
 The zipper on the side makes these easy on and off, and they are superbly flexible.
-I recommend protecting them with suede spray, since they’re more prone to damage than finished leather.

 Sizing

-Mukishoes is an average width brand, I sized up to a 38 so I could fit a wool insole and warm socks (cuz it’s winter yo).
+Mukishoes is an average width brand that fits true to size for length.
+I sized up to a 38 so I could fit a wool insole and warm socks (cuz it’s winter yo).
 I wear a 37 in their sneakers, but wear them barefoot or with thin socks.
 They fit high volume (I always use an insole in my Mukis), and have a Mountain shape to them.

 You can read my full review of the Mukishoes brand here.